osnieltx/natural-computing/README.md

 # Natural Computing
-Algorithms for data exploration inspired in nature.
+Algorithms for data exploration inspired by nature.